MicrosoftDocs/dynamics365smb-docs/business-central/banks-formats-faq.md

 No, there are no plans to remove the current formats and import/export options.
 You can still use them, and partners, and customers can still build integrations for them.

-### How can I find banking and payment apps for my country?
+### How can I find banking and payment apps for my country/region?

 You can find ISV banking solutions that support banking and/or payment-related functionality on the **Banking Apps** page or on [AppSource](https://appsource.microsoft.com/)